ursatile/css4eng/212-column-based-layouts.md

 ## Using a 12-Column Grid

 Fundamentally, a 12-column grid splits the page into twelve equally-sized columns, which creates a layout grid we can use to organise our content by specifying how many columns each element should occupy.
-Most versions you'll see in the wild are based on a 960-pixel site width, with 12 60-pixel columns, each surrounded by 10px of space, creating a 20px gap --- known as a *gutter* --- between adjacent columns.
+Most versions you'll see in the wild are based on a 960-pixel site width, with twelve 60-pixel columns, each surrounded by 10px of space, creating a 20px gap --- known as a *gutter* --- between adjacent columns.

 <figure>
     <img src="./images/960-grid-layout.png" style="background: #fff;">